joindin/JoindIn.js/README.md

 **Note**: the `async` attribute isn't necessary but can improve the performance of your website.

-If you don't have or don't want to use Bower, you can clone this repository running the command:
+If you don't have or you don't want to use Bower, you can clone this repository running the command:

 ```shell
 git clone https://github.com/AurelioDeRosa/JoindIn.js.git
 ```

+and copy the files contained in the `dist` folder into your project.

-The last option is to manually download the library.
+The last option you have is to manually download the library.

 ## Usage ##